Skip to content

 Moving to Germany as a parent brings a whirlwind of new experiences, from navigating childcare options (hello, KiTa system!) to understanding the ins and outs of German family benefits.
 Among the most crucial for many expat families is the child benefit, known as Kindergeld.
 This monthly payment from the German government is designed to help with the costs of raising children, providing a welcome financial cushion.
 But applying for it can feel like a maze, especially when faced with unfamiliar German bureaucracy.

 Generally, if you are legally residing in Germany and your child lives with you, you are likely eligible.
 For non-EU citizens, this typically means holding a valid residence permit (Aufenthaltserlaubnis) that allows you to work or reside permanently in Germany.
 It's crucial that you aren't receiving a similar child benefit in your home country or another country to qualify for the full amount.
-While the benefit usually applies until your child turns 18, it can extend up to age 25 if they are still in education, vocational training (Berufsausbildung), or registered as unemployed and seeking work.
+While the benefit usually applies until your child turns 18, it can extend up to age 25 if they are still in education or vocational training (Berufsausbildung).
 For a comprehensive overview of eligibility, check out our full Kindergeld guide.

 Applying for Kindergeld involves interacting with the Family Benefits Office (Familienkasse) of the Federal Employment Agency (Agentur für Arbeit).
 While the process might seem daunting, knowing a few key points can save you significant time and frustration.